btaba/blog/_posts/2017-12-27-yarlp-bench.md

 comments: True
 ---

-There are a lot of RL packages out there, [`tensorforce`](tensorforce), [`rllab`](rllab), [`openai-lab`](openailab), [`baselines`](baselines), and the list goes on.
+There are a lot of RL packages out there, [`tensorforce`][tensorforce], [`rllab`][rllab], [`openai-lab`][openailab], [`baselines`][baselines], and the list goes on.
 It's hard to know however, how any of those implementations stack up to published state-of-the-art results.
 There are several reasons, some are:

-1. The standard RL tasks (Mujoco & Atari) are extremely sensitive to not only model hyper-parameters but even **random seeds** ([Islam et al](islametal)).
+1. The standard RL tasks (Mujoco & Atari) are extremely sensitive to not only model hyper-parameters but even **random seeds** ([Islam et al][islametal]).
-2. Even researchers implementing the same algorithm in two different code-bases have failed to produce consistent results given the same model parameters (described in [Henderson et al](hendersonetal), e.g. Figure 6).
+2. Even researchers implementing the same algorithm in two different code-bases have failed to produce consistent results given the same model parameters (described in [Henderson et al][hendersonetal], e.g. Figure 6).
 3. It takes time to build reproducible experimentation code.

-I've been building [`yarlp`](yarlp) for educational purposes, and I wanted to make sure my implementations matched baselines.
-OpenAI seems to have created something akin to [tensorflow models](tensorflowmodels) in terms of reproducibility for RL, so a natural step was to benchmark against OpenAI [`baselines`](baselines).
+I've been building [`yarlp`][yarlp] for educational purposes, and I wanted to make sure my implementations matched baselines.
+OpenAI seems to have created something akin to [tensorflow models][tensorflowmodels] in terms of reproducibility for RL, so a natural step was to benchmark against OpenAI [`baselines`][baselines].
 Nevertheless, I found it quite difficult to match their results because of:

 1. environment wrappers and how environment observations were normalized
 2. simple tweaks to model hyper-parameters